 This makes it very easy to see a lot of things in a short amount of time without feeling rushed.

-We spent one full day in the city on our first trip and we saw everything.
+We spent one full day in the city on our first trip and felt like we saw everything we wanted to see.
 I prefer to take my time to enjoy a city and still did not feel rushed.

-The High Altitude Archeological Museum is a MUST.
+The High Altitude Archeological Museum is a MUST visit.
+Go, even if you think you hate museums.

-In 1999, Dr. Johan Reinhard discovered three mummified children at the peak of a mountain in perfect conditions.
+In 1999, Dr. Johan Reinhard discovered three mummified children at the peak of a mountain in perfect condition.

-The children were buried during the time of the Incas, before the arrival of the Spanish.
+The children had been buried during the time of the Incas, before the arrival of the Spanish.

-They are one of the greatest archeological discoveries of our time, and you can see them in tiny Salta!
+They are one of the greatest archeological discoveries of our time, and you can see them right here in Salta.

-The Cabildo (or city hall) in Salta is one of the oldest colonial buildings in the region.
+The Cabildo was where the Spanish government was based during Argentina’s colonial rule in Salta.
+It is one of the oldest colonial buildings in the region.

 Visit the museum to see historical artifacts about Salta’s role in Argentina’s battle for independence.

-The interior patios are reminiscent of Spain, with colorful flowers flowing over the upper floors’ balconies.
+The interior patios are reminiscent of Spanish Andalusia, with colorful flowers flowing over the upper floors’ balconies.

 Make sure to enjoy the panoramic view of the plaza from the second-story balconies.